uShip/instana-agent-chef/TESTING.md

 # Testing

-Foodcritic with a set of standard rules and the agent-verifier cookbook must succeed for all of our supported OSes (see Readme).
+Foodcritic with a set of standard rules must succeed for all of our supported OSes (see Readme).